veloren/site/content/welcome.md

 Veloren is currently under heavy development.
 The nightly builds include many bug fixes for issues in the 0.3.0 release, and are currently the recommended version for playing the game.

+Please note that the public nightly builds are a new feature and may occasionally be unavailable.

 ## Windows x64

 [Download for Windows x64](https://www.airshipper.songtronix.com/latest/windows)